 Blake Burns Technologies Inc. publishes papers and ships products.
 The two are not separate efforts — they are the same practice with different output formats.

-The products are more concrete.
-A scientific calculator.
-A scripture reader.
-A local AI core.
-They are meant to be used, not admired — built so the questions raised in the papers can be answered, in part, by the things that ship.
+The products are more concrete: a programming language, a forum, a scientific calculator, a scripture reader, and a local AI core.
+They are meant to be used — built so the questions raised in the papers can be answered, in part, by things that actually run on hardware.

-What follows is the catalogue: three applications in active circulation, seventeen papers in the archive, a note from the founder, and a way to get in touch.
+What follows is the catalogue: five products in active circulation, eighteen papers in the archive, a note from the founder, and a way to get in touch.